TechnoZombie/CurrencyConverter/README.md

 The project consists of the following files:

-- index.html: The main HTML file containing the structure of the currency converter.
+- index.html: Main HTML file containing the structure of the currency converter.
-- currencyConverter.css: The CSS file for styling the currency converter.
+- currencyConverter.css: CSS file for styling the currency converter.
-- currencyConverter.js: The JavaScript file handling user input, API calls, and data processing.
+- currencyConverter.js: JavaScript file handling user input, API calls, and data processing.
-- currencyOptions.js: The JavaScript file for dynamically loading currency options.
+- currencyOptions.js: JavaScript file for dynamically loading currency options.
-- cryptoExchangeCall.js: A JavaScript file that handles logic for the crypto API calls.
+- cryptoExchangeCall.js: JavaScript file that handles logic for the crypto API calls.
-- countryFlags.js: JavaScript file that holds all the logic for flag selection as well as mapping from currency code to country code.
+- countryFlags.js: JavaScript file that holds all the logic for flag selection.
+- mappings.js: JavaScript file that containing mappings for country codes, county names and currency codes.
+- currencyIcons.js: JavaScript file that handles preloading of currency icons.

 **Technologies Used**
 - JavaScript